- Diet & Weight Loss»

 High Cholesterol Contributes To Heart Disease

 High cholesterol levels promote buildup of plaque and fatty deposits in the heart's arterial system.
-This arteriole build up can lead not only to high blood pressure that can lead to a stroke, but to serious forms of heart disease.
+This arteriole build up can lead to an increase in blood pressure that can lead to a stroke, and other serious forms of heart disease.
 High cholesterol is one of the risk factors of heart disease that can be controlled by diet, and if needed medication.
 As one might demise it's very important to know your cholesterol level.
 A visit to the doctor is recommended, not only to have your cholesterol levels checked, but if necessary your doctor can provide you with just the right diet information, and medication if needed.

 Do You Know Your Cholesterol Levels?